River-Mochi/MagicHearse/README.md

 ## 🧙‍♂️ Overview

-**Magic Hearse** is a lightweight gameplay utility mod that instantly removes dead citizens without relying on cemetery or crematorium transport.
+**Magic Hearse Redux** is a mod that instantly removes dead citizens without relying on cemetery or crematorium transport.
 It’s designed for performance and simplicity — no configuration beyond a single checkbox.

 - ✅ Works automatically when enabled
 - ⚙️ Optional toggle in mod settings
-- 🚫 No Harmony patches
+- 🚫 No Harmony patches or Reflection used (less likely to break on game updates)
 - 🧩 Fully compatible with other mods

 ---